-Margin requirement = risk margin + slippage margin where: Risk margin = exposure per unit movement x Stop distance Slippage margin = slippage factor x normal initial margin
+Margin requirement = risk margin + slippage margin where:

+Risk margin = exposure per unit movement x Stop distance

+= slippage factor x normal initial margin Slippage margin

-The slippage factor is a percentage and is set at 20%, except for shares where it varies according to which share you are trading.
-For most shares it is 30% (the slippage factor can be looked up in our dealing platform by opening the dropdown menu next to a market and selecting 'Get Info').
+The slippage factor is a percentage and is set at 30% for most shares and can be up to 50% for other markets.
+You can look up the slippage factor on our dealing platform by clicking on the dropdown menu next to a market's price and then selecting 'Get Info'.